jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

   - When documented in a table, the MAC model sometimes resembles a lattice (i.e. climbing rosebush framework), so it is referred to as a lattice-based model
   - the MAC model enforces the need to know principle and supports a hierarchical environment, a compartmentalized environment, or a combination of both (hybrid environment)
 - 5.4.4 Discretionary Access Control (DAC)
-  - **Discretionary Access Control (DAC)**: access control model in which the system owner decides who gets access
+  - **Discretionary Access Control (DAC)**: access control model in which the asset or system owner decides who gets access
   - A key characteristic of the DAC model is that every object has an owner, and the owner can grant or deny access to any other subjects
     - e.g. you create a file and are the owner, and can grant permissions to that file
   - All objects have owners, owners can modify permission